tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 The **Module Meeting App Server** can run on the [these operating systems](https://github.com/dotnet/core/blob/master/release-notes/5.0/5.0-supported-os.md).

 The **Module Meeting App Client** can run in any modern browser that supports [Web Assembly](https://webassembly.org/).
-This includes Chrome, Firefox, Safari, and Edge on both desktop computers and mobile devices.
+This includes Chrome, Firefox, Safari, and Edge on desktop computers and mobile devices.
+It also runs in Chromium on Raspberry Pi OS.

 The **Module Meeting App Client** is hosted by the **Module Meeting App Server** and automatically gets downloaded to your device when you surf to the server endpoint.
 Because it is a progressive app, you can choose to install it as